 About the Mobile Art Factory

-We are so thrilled to announce the start of the Winthrop Arts Mobile Art Factory!
+We are so thrilled to share our Winthrop Arts Mobile Art Factory with you!
 The Mobile Art Factory is made possible in part by funding from the Suncoast Credit Union and The Nicole Wooldridge Wonderful Foundation.

 The Mobile Art Factory is a traveling version of our Art Factory at Winthrop Arts.
 Every week, we take the dynamic Art Factory classes on the road to reach children in rural and/or low income areas with little or no access to the arts.
 The objective of the Winthrop Arts Mobile Art Factory is to help empower children so that they can express themselves creatively.